 INMETRO – Certification for Explosive Atmospheres in Brazil

-The relevant legislation for Explosive Atmospheres Equipment is Portaria INMETRO / MDIC number 179 from 2010/05/18.
+The relevant legislation for explosive atmospheres equipment is Portaria INMETRO / MDIC number 179 from 2010/05/18.
+It covers:

 The technical requirements for equipment intended for use in explosive atmospheres closely follow the international IEC requirements combined with the application of relevant Brazilian national requirements.
 See also IECEx Scheme.